astral-sh/rye/docs/guide/sync.md

 For example, if your project relies on platform-specific packages and you generate lockfiles on Windows, these lockfiles will include Windows-specific projects.
-Consequently, they won't be compatible with other platforms like Linux or MacOS.
+Consequently, they won't be compatible with other platforms like Linux or macOS.